-We’ve had a couple of questions from customers about displaying websites on digital signage.
-Here’s a brief summary on how to do this.
+We’ve had a couple of questions from customers about digital signage display for websites, so we have provided a brief summary on how to do this.
 When the SignCloud system displays a website, it can be done in one of two ways.

 Digital signage display for websites from media player browser